saiakarsh193/CubeFace-Detection/README.md

 ### Running the Code

-To start the flask server.
+To start the flask server: `python api.py`

-`python api.py`

-Then go to host which is usually `https://127.0.0.1:5000` to access the `index.html` file.
+Then go to the host which is usually `https://127.0.0.1:5000` to access the `index.html` file.